Here’s how to use xlsimport() function.

 @c |

-Return the retrieved table sequence as a cursor; here the Excel file object must be read with @r option |
+Return the retrieved table sequence as a cursor; here the Excel file object must be read with @r option and parameter e should not be less than 0. |

 @b |

-Remove blank rows before and after the Excel data when reading content in; it becomes invalid when @c option is also present |
+Remove blank rows before and after the Excel data when reading content in; it becomes invalid when @c option is also present. |

 Return value: